skraft9/librenms-security-research/README.md

     include_once 'includes/html/forms/' . $_POST['type'] . '.inc.php';
 }
 ```
-This pattern introduces a latent Remote Code Execution (RCE) vector if an attacker can stage a file in this include path — for example, via symlink, development misconfiguration, or chained vulnerabilities.
+This pattern introduces a latent Remote Code Execution (RCE) vector if an attacker can stage a file in this include path via symlink, development misconfiguration, or chained vulnerabilities.

 >  This is not an arbitrary file upload bug.
 But it does provide a powerful execution sink for attackers with write access (direct or indirect) to the include directory.